-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2011.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2016.

 ADMISSION

 Require Recommend Require for Some Consider If Submitted Not Used

-SAT or ACT X
+SAT or ACT \mathbf{X}

 ACT only

 SAT only

 SAT and SAT Subject Tests or ACT

 SAT Subject Tests

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for fall 2011, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):
+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2016 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-ACT with Writing component required
+ACT with or without Writing component accepted